Cherry Dee

-Cherry Frampton (born 11 June 1987) is a former glamour model and Page 3 girl who posed under the name Cherry Dee.
+Cherry Frampton is a former glamour model and Page 3 girl who posed under the name Cherry Dee.
 During her modelling career, she was featured in magazines such as Fast Car, Fit For Men, and Nuts and tabloid newspapers such as Daily Star, and the Daily Sport.

 Early life

 Frampton competed in beauty pageants as a child, winning her first competition at the age of 10 months and going on to win Miss Wyre bathing beauty in Fleetwood at the age of two.
 She attended a modelling school run by Roz Tranfield in the Aldelphi Hotel, Liverpool and won over 200 trophies, including Miss Llandudno and Junior Miss Wyre when she was 12.
 She was also triple winner of the Miss Welsh Resort's trophy as well as Miss Millenium 2000.
 Frampton's aim was to compete for Miss Wales, but at 5 ft 2ins she considered herself too short and stopped entering competitions aged 14.

 Frampton attended Elfed High School in Buckley.
 She passed all her exams and was considering a future in hair and beauty.